IAG introduces the eight members of the judging panel who have determined this year’s Asian Gaming Power 50 list.

 He lived in Macau for more than 14 years and worked with the SAR Government in relation to the liberalization and regulation of the casino industry.

-PROFESSOR DESMOND LAM is a life member of Clare Hall at the University of Cambridge and a honorary scholar of the School of Continuing Education at the Hong Kong Baptist University.
-He is one of the judges for the International Gaming Awards and G2E Asia Gaming Awards, and a regional assistant editor for the scholarly journal International Gambling Studies.
+PROFESSOR DESMOND LAM is a life member of Clare Hall at the University of Cambridge and an honorary scholar of the School of Continuing Education at the Hong Kong Baptist University.
+He is one of the judges for the International Gaming Awards and G2E Asia Gaming Awards and a regional assistant editor for the scholarly journal International Gambling Studies.

 Desmond has written and presented extensively on IR-related issues and his articles are featured in premier trade publications.
 He is author of two books, Chopsticks and Gambling and Casino Management in Integrated Resorts.

 Desmond is the recipient of several research and industry awards including the Cambridge Clare Hall Fellowship and the Emerging Leader trophy at the 2016 Asia Gaming Awards.

 He has lectured in Australia, Singapore, Hong Kong, Macau and Malaysia and has conducted numerous university courses as well as executive workshops in gaming, marketing, tourism and hospitality.

 Yeewood Consultancy Ltd